mcnairsa/100-days-of-code/log.md

 2. @ Pole on fCC's  Discord
 re: Finished CSS course.
 me: Doesn't it feel *so* good to *finish* something? *Well done*!

+### Day 029/100:
+**Today's Progress**: 26-10-2024
+Nothing at all

+**Thoughts:**
+Not entirely sure where today went but see commitment for tomorrow

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+Set a schedule for my days/weeks/&c

+**Pay Forward:**
+1.  @ Rayan on fCC's Discord
+re: appears to be struggling - go high school exams
+me:  Having a bad day?
+Don't let it get to you.
+Trying your best is all you need to do.
+Maybe an hour a day of 100 Days is more than you have time for.
+If so 5 minutes a day is OK.
+Or wait until you don't have the exam commitments to cope with?

+2. @ Lerius on fCC's Discord
+re: Wrote a color (sic) quiz on Day One
+me: Impressive!
+If that's Day One, can't wait to see where you're at on Day 100

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**: